 All parents are invited to attend Title I meetings, School Council, Parent Advisory Committee meetings through newsletters, webpage postings, school marquee, flyers, mailouts and notices posted in the entry areas of the school.
-All parents are encouraged to attend literacy activities at the school through the "Eye of the Tiger", flyers, individual conferences, phone calls from teachers, and ConnectEd outreach calls.
-Parent conferences are scheduled as requested by parents or teacher to communicate with every parent about their child's academic achievement and progress toward meeting the Georgia Performance Standards.
+All parents are encouraged to attend literacy activities at the school through the "Eye of the Tiger", flyers, individual conferences, phone calls from teachers, and BlackBoard Connect outreach calls.
+Parent conferences are scheduled every nine weeks following the distribution of progress reports to communicate with every parent about their child's academic achievement and progress toward meeting the required Georgia State Standards.

-The week following the distribution of Progress Reports, teachers will hold scheduled parent conferences to allow parents the opportunity to discuss student progress.
-Parents of students who are in danger of not meeting benchmark promotion criteria are invited to meet with the Tier committee to plan further interventions.
-This may include tutoring, extended year, Summer Enrichment Program, double dipping in core subject areas, suggested home activities, and a variety of instructional strategies in the classroom.
+The week following the distribution of progress reports, teachers will hold scheduled parent conferences to allow parents the opportunity to discuss student progress.
+This may include progress made during tutoring, extended year, Summer Enrichment Program, double dipping in core subject areas, suggested home activities, and a variety of instructional strategies in the classroom.

 The Title I Parent Involvement Coordinator will act as the liaison between the school and parents.
-Through the Parent Involvement Coordinator, parents are given opportunities to provide feedback on school policies and procedures, events, activities, Parent Involvement Plan, and School Improvement Plan.
+Through the Parent Involvement Coordinator, parents are given opportunities to provide feedback on school policies and procedures, events, activities, Parent Involvement Plan, and Title I Schoolwide/School Improvement Plan.

 An active PTA remains a Park Elementary School tradition.
 Parent volunteers provide extra services to the students in classrooms, on field trips, and in the media center.
 Others serve as adult mentors for students, participate in fundraisers for extra school materials and supplies, or visit for Career Day events.
 Records of Open House and our Annual Title I Meeting attendance indicate record attendance.
-Parental representation is also very high at the annual Park Elementary Fall Festival and the "Rocking Around the Christmas Tree" event.
-The PTA has helped provide updated playground equipment, and refreshments for several family activities.
-In addition, the PTA plans to purchase another swing set for the playground and provide funding for teacher supplies, and to purchase items to make the playground more accessible to our wheelchair-bound students.